 There are many options to consider when looking to kill insects.
 You can go with something like an insecticidal soap to try to get rid of them, but what option is best might depend on the type of bug that you’re dealing with.

 Some common bugs that spider plants might have to contend with include spider mites, whiteflies, aphids, and scales.
 Looking up information about the signs that you’re seeing should make it easier for you to determine which remedy to use.

 You could just use chemical remedies that will kill all types of insects, but this can be a little rough on the plant itself.
 As long as you’re being proactive, things should be fine, though.

 Take Care of Your Spider Plant

-Now you know some of the things that can go wrong when caring for a spider plant.
-If your spider plant isn’t growing well, then you’re likely going to need to solve these issues before it can get back to normal.
+Now you know some of the things that can go wrong when caring for these plants.
+If yours isn’t growing well, you’re likely going to need to solve these issues before it can get back to normal.

 These are plants that grow just fine without fertilizer under normal conditions.
 Occasional fertilizer during the growing season can help you to get better results, though.